michaelmosmann/silk/userguide/intro.md

 	<tr><th>#<a href="#customise">Customization</a></th><td></td></tr>
 </table>

-This introduction will explain the general features and concepts deep enough to use it well.
-The details and more advanced features will be described later on.
-There are a lot of noteworthy characteristics - like Silks general immutability - that will not be discussed here since this introduction tries to give you a good overview in the usage of Silk.
-With a deeper understanding you'll get into the implications of all it's characteristics bit by bit.

 **Note!**
 The examples given will make use of the `BinderModule` and `BootstrapperBundle` base classes for `Module`s and `Bundle`s.